Best Padel Rackets for Women in 2026: Picks by Level

 • Bea González → Bullpadel Pearl 26.
 She switched from the Vertex line to her own signature this season.
 The Pearl's whole pitch is "power without effort," which matches her game — long, fast swings and easy depth.

 • Gemma Triay → Bullpadel Elite Woman 2026.
-The world No. 1's racket is more diamond-leaning than Bea's, with serious bite at the net.
+The world No. 1's racket is more attacking than Bea's, with serious bite at the net.

 • Ari Sánchez → adidas Arrow Hit Attk.
 After years on HEAD, Ari joined adidas padel for 2026.
 The Arrow Hit Attk is her new signature — aggressive but controllable, matching her tactical, all-court game.